avoutic/web-framework/MIGRATE.md

 As a result:

-* CacheInterface is now called CacheService
+* CacheInterface is now called Cache
 * If you instantiated RedisCache yourself, the constructor has changed.
 * If you instantiated Database yourself, the constructor has changed.
 * WF->throw_exception_on_error() is removed.
 Exception always thrown from AssertService